FreezekingHU/Freezecolor/README.md

-# Freezecolor
-Fivem - Freezecolor  [Recommended for ESX] This script adds the /color and /color2 commands for your FiveM server.
-The resource changes the color of a car that you're sitting inside of.
-For changing the primary color, use /color and for the secondary use /color2.
-Only admins or superadmins can use it, but you can change it if you want to.
-I might make an update, to have a config where you can let everyone use it.
-If anyone has any problems or questions regarding this resource, feel free to ask.
+Hello!

+This script lets you change the color of your car by typing /color for the primary and /color2 for the secondary color.

+Here is an example to make it easy:

+/color 255 0 0: Is going to be red

+/color 0 255 0: Is going to be green

+/color 0 0 255: Is going to be blue

+Same with the secondary colors, but with the command /color2

+Thank you for downloading my resource, I hope you find it helpful.
+May you have any suggestions, feel free to let me know.

+Freezeking - 2021